MichaelMoroz/michaelmoroz.github.io/_posts/2022-8-21-TracingGeodesics.md

  \label{eqmotion2}
 \end{equation}

-And this is all we need to write a numerical geodesic integrator!
+This is all we need to write a numerical geodesic integrator!

 ---